-- A-1: A short-term obligation rated 'A-1' is rated in the highest category by S&P Global Ratings.
-The obligor's capacity to meet its financial commitment on the obligation is strong.
-Within this category, certain obligations are designated with a plus sign (+).
-This indicates that the obligor's capacity to meet its financial commitments on these obligations is extremely strong. - A-2: A short-term obligation rated 'A-2' is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher rating categories.
-However, the obligor's capacity to meet its financial commitment on the obligation is satisfactory. - A-3: A short-term obligation rated 'A-3' exhibits adequate protection parameters.
-However, adverse economic conditions or changing circumstances are more likely to weaken an obligor's capacity to meet its financial commitments on the obligation.
+- A-1: An obligor rated 'A-1' has strong capacity to meet its financial commitments.
+It is rated in the highest category by S&P Global Ratings.
+Within this category, certain obligors are designated with a plus sign (+).
+This indicates that the obligor's capacity to meet its financial commitments is extremely strong. - A-2: An obligor rated 'A-2' has satisfactory capacity to meet its financial commitments.
+However, it is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in the highest rating category. - A-3: An obligor rated 'A-3' has adequate capacity to meet its financial obligations.
+However, adverse economic conditions or changing circumstances are more likely to weaken the obligor's capacity to meet its financial commitments. - B: An obligor rated 'B' is regarded as vulnerable and has significant speculative characteristics.
+The obligor currently has the capacity to meet its financial commitments; however, it faces major ongoing uncertainties that could lead to the obligor's inadequate capacity to meet its financial commitments.